A topic from the subject of Decomposition in Chemistry.

 7. Fill the test tube with water to the same level as before heating.

-8. Place the test tube back on the wire gauze and heat until the water boils away.
+8. Carefully place the test tube back on the wire gauze and heat gently, using a low flame, until the water boils away.
+Monitor closely to prevent bumping.

 9. Record the temperature at which the following events occur: